 - Patient seen by Surgeon for follow-up.
 NO feedback of ANY sort to GP about the review or preceding concerns.
 All communications via the patient’s elderly, frail and often confused partner

 - Request from patient for more Endone – GP was totally unaware patient has been placed in Endone which was completely inappropriate given other health issues.
 Switched to plain paracetamol with good response.

 - GP sends surgeon yet another strongly worded letter advising that he considered any further referrals unsafe given the communication issues.
 Surgeon replied by text that issues would be addressed.
-Nothing has happened as yet and no communication re patient received months after the surgery.
+Copies of letters received a few weeks later.

 - 71y with multiple serious health issues (featured a few times on this list).
 Unstable low bloodpressure, very severe osteoporosis, chronic leg ulcers, bone infections, grossly obese, huge pleural effusions, on bloodthinners, fall muscle tears and ? fracture during a two month’s inpatient care, renal failure, heart failure, traumatic head injury, longstanding opioid dependence.
 Patient usually housebound and gets fortnightly, pre-arranged home visits by GP and requires a bariatric ambulance to get to any other appointments

 - Only feedback to GP during the two months’ admission was feedback from elderly wife who is also very unwell

 - Was supposed to go into permanent nursinghome care on discharge

 - GP comes in to work on Monday morning to discover a discharge indicating the patient has been sent home 2PM on the preceding Sunday with: